 - Download the Apktool & smali files zip → APKtool smali.zip

 - Download the Apktool zip file and extract them to a folder on your PC.
 Avoid extracting them on Desktop, because the black spaces in the username might pop some errors during the decompiling and recompiling.

 - Copy the Jar file you wish to decompile to the same directory where you have extracted the Apktool files.
-You can directly pull the files from your device using this guide.
+You can directly pull and push files from your Android device using our guide.

 - Open the .jar file using any archive software like 7zip, and extract the classes.dex file to the Apktool folder.

 - Now, to decompile the DEX file, you can simply drag the classes.dex file onto the Quick-Baksmali.cmd file in the Apktool folder.
 This script will automatically decompile the DEX file and creates a folder called Classout in the same directory which contains a bunch of smali files.

 - Once you’ve edited the required smali files and save them, simply drag the entire classout folder onto the Quick-Smali.cmd file.
 This script will recompile all the smali files and gives you a compact DEX file with the name new-classes.dex.
 Rename it to classes.dex file.